 Jordan’s immediate love of the idea behind the AJ 13 propelled the project forward, resulting in one of the most offbeat basketball silhouettes to date.
 “The whole thing could have been a tough sell had I not led with the story,” Tinker concedes.
 “The composition is very, very different from anything before it.
 I was using some new materials and it was very asymmetrical.
 Even though the shoe was heavily refined after that original sketch, it still maintained that animalistic kind of approach.”

 The resulting shoe, with its whisker-like indentations and holographic “eye,” also took Tinker’s theme to the next level, as that paw-like outsole pattern set a standard for future performance shoe design.
 “Once the shoe was prototyped and was put on some big, powerful basketball players in our own wear-testing facility, I think it was serendipitous in the way that the paw idea was a bit of a prelude to how we design shoes today, knowing where the flex points are,” Tinker said.
 For the man behind the shoe, it was simply an homage to natural design: “I was just reacting to the way animals have evolved over a long period of time — they’re very functional and beautiful.”

-This year, the AJ XIII builds on its legacy of form and function, returning with a number of coveted on and off-court colorways, extending to a specially dedicated release of the AJ XXXI.
+This year, the AJ 13 builds on its legacy of form and function, returning with a number of coveted on and off-court colorways, extending to a specially dedicated release of the AJ 31.